Smith-Lemli-Opitz syndrome- MedGen UID:

 - Disease or Syndrome

-Yunis-Varon syndrome is a severe autosomal recessive disorder characterized by skeletal defects, including cleidocranial dysplasia and digital anomalies, and severe neurologic involvement with neuronal loss.
+Yunis-Varon syndrome (YVS) is a severe autosomal recessive disorder characterized by skeletal defects, including cleidocranial dysplasia and digital anomalies, and severe neurologic involvement with neuronal loss.
 Enlarged cytoplasmic vacuoles are found in neurons, muscle, and cartilage.
 The disorder is usually lethal in infancy (summary by Campeau et al., 2013).

 Osteodysplastic primordial dwarfism, type 1- MedGen UID: